sradics/digital-garden/_notes/Team Genius.md

 planning almost never happens spontaneously.
 Someone has to run the show; someone has to serve as team leader to foster this type of planning (otherwise, the team needs an outside administrator). — location: [1287](kindle://book?action=open&asin=B00OG8AXKO&location=1287) ^ref-43390

 ---
+planning almost never happens spontaneously.
+Someone has to run the show; someone has to serve as team leader to foster this type of planning (otherwise, the team needs an outside — location: [1362](kindle://book?action=open&asin=B00OG8AXKO&location=1362) ^ref-6528

+---
 Researchers found that collaborative planning made teams more productive because those meetings led to the more effective integration of information.
 Team members were able to resolve critical questions early on.
 This in turn constrained the scope of what the team had to deal with later, and it also helped team members target their analytical resources more effectively. — location: [1290](kindle://book?action=open&asin=B00OG8AXKO&location=1290) ^ref-783

 ---